 - Green Route

-If you're taking the Green Line, hop-off at Bus Stop 4 to visit the spectacular Arbat Gates and the Church of St Boris and Gleb.
-If you're a bookworm, we suggest you visit the Moscow Book House at Bus Stop 16 where you'll find books for every taste.
-Make sure you hop-off at the Red Square at Bus Stop 27 too, it's one of the most bursting, vibrant spaces in Moscow.
+If you're taking the Green Line, hop-off at Bus Stop 18 to visit the Moscow Book House at where you'll find books for every taste.
+Make sure you hop-off at the Red Square at Bus Stop 26 too, it's one of the most bursting, vibrant spaces in Moscow.
 If you want to enlighten yourself with some Russian history then visit the Moscow State Historical Museum nearby, you won't miss it's eye-catching red colour and grand architecture.
 As you can see, there is something for everyone!
 Get your ticket online today and start planning your dream trip to Moscow.

 Know before you go